-So imagine there’s a bunch of different souls of you, and they take turns running your current body through the universe.
+So imagine there’s a bunch of different souls that take turns running your current body through the universe.
 So imagine we’re at soul three, going into four. (the Dalai Lama’s at 14!)
 The old soul —the one that has the endured the most recent experiences and that has collected the the most recent wisdom— s/he leaves the body and the new you jumps in.
 BAM.
 You’re suddenly the physical, live version of you for the very first time.

 Your past is not now.
 It’s what you do now that will build your future.
 So don’t waste that opportunity by lamenting where you wish you could have been or on what might have happened.
 Instead fully live the life you’ve chosen so far, but do it more wholeheartedly.
 See it for what it is: an opportunity to be alive.
 You’ll realize what a privilege it is when you feel your death approaching.

 Each morning, step out of bed and remind yourself that these are early days for this new you.
 Feel the surfaces under your feet.
 Smell the air.
 Make eye contact with pets as though you’re truly getting to know them for the first time.
 Taste your beverage like you’ve never had liquid in your mouth before.
 Be fully alive.

 Your past does not dictate how well your life will turn out.
 It is moment to moment decisions that ripple out into effects on a moment to moment basis.
 So your future isn’t mapped and decided —your past is irrelevant.
 Just be in the moment you’re in and make the choice that feels right.
 Because this new you has nothing else to go on but feel.
 So go for it.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own over-thinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he still finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.